Redline Cycle Service, Inc.

 The clutch basics laid out....from the left, a Barnett high-perf plate, a stock plate, a burnt and glazed

-alternating Barnett and stock plates.
+alternating performance and stock plates.
 This gives a clutch that grabs better than stock, and retains

 the smooth operation of the stock clutch.
 Glass-blasting steel plates removes the glaze and in addition to grabbing better, they also retain oil better.
 We also often use a ball-bearing clutch pusher (at top left) instead of the stock pusher...This smooths out the clutch operation, and prevents the pushrod welding itself to the pusher bearing under stress.
 The springs are stock....they work fine.
 On the street, heavy springs are not necessary and just make the clutch lever harder to pull in.